relayr/zerostep/Readme.md

 ### ZeroStep.prototype.init() -> Promise
 Initialize all registered modules in the order of their registration.

-See ZeroStep.prototype.initAsApplicationCore() if you want ZeroStep to take care of SIGINT, SIGTERM and SIGUSR2 for you.
+See ZeroStep.prototype.initAsApplicationCore() if you want ZeroStep to take care of SIGINT, SIGTERM and SIGUSR2.

 ### ZeroStep.protoype.destroy() -> Promise
 Destroy all registered modules in the opposite order in which they where registered.

 ### ZeroStep.protoype.initAsApplicationCore() -> Promise
-Registers a handler for SIGINT, SIGTERM and SIGUSR2 which will call ZeroStep.prototype.destroy() and calls ZeroStep.prototype.init() for you.
+Registers a handler for SIGINT, SIGTERM and SIGUSR2 which will call ZeroStep.prototype.destroy() and calls ZeroStep.prototype.init().